 Grouped art style, image (left) sourced from Temple & Webster Journal, (right) the Winslow on display at Williams Landing Estate, Williams Landing.

 A statement rug doesn’t always have to include bold patterns and colours.
 It could be your style icon due to its beautiful craftsmanship, lovely materials, interesting history or just due to its overall large size.
 Either way, to make it pop and be a standout feature you should look at choosing furniture in more subdued and neutral tones so as not to over shadow your rug beauty!
-When you see your dream rug, take a moment to consider the space as size really does matter for functionality and the overall look with these decor items, check out some more hints here.

 The unique craftsmanship of the Armadillo rug in the Cambridge on display at Atherstone Estate, Melton South.
 The bold striped rug in the Viera on display at Williams Landing Estate, Williams Landing, paired perfectly with the neutral tone sofa for a complete Nordic effect.

 Statement stripes in the Albany on display at Featherbrook Estate, Point Cook.